 2. Environmentally Responsible Flooring

 You don’t have to sacrifice looks to have green flooring.
+With the number of businesses selling eco-friendly flooring today, you can still conserve the environment and ensure that your flooring still looks good.
 Hardwood flooring comes at a great environmental cost, and some carpets are made with toxic materials that slowly leech into your breathing air over the years.
 The alternatives are great looking and affordable:

 - Bamboo – Bamboo grows quickly in the wild and looks great.
 It’s very simple to install and competitively priced.